Gospel: Luke 21:25-28, 34-36

 "(constantly) pleading that to have the strength to pass safely through all these (events) about to happen, and to stand (with conviction) before the Son of Man" The verb "to plead" or "to pray" controlled two petitions: strength to endure the end times and the strength to take a stand as a Christian before the Son of Man.
 Both petitions depend upon strength of faith.

 How was the Christian to anticipate the end?
 A simple profession of faith was not enough.
-For one could be Christian in name, but his or her heart could belong to the world, its deceptive delights, and its anxieties, Obviously, self-control was essential.
+For one could be Christian in name, but his or her heart could belong to the world, its deceptive delights, and its anxieties.
+Obviously, self-control was essential.

 In Luke, Jesus added another condition: unceasing prayer.
 Unlike first century contemporaries, early Christians focused their prayer, not necessarily on present need, but upon future deliverance.
 They would pray for the coming of the Kingdom.
-Jesus encouraged them to pray for a strength of faith that would enable them to weather the final days and stand before the judgement seat.
+Jesus encouraged them to pray for a strength of faith that would enable them to weather the final days and stand before the judgment seat.

 So, the Christian was to anticipate the end in two ways: a life of moral self control and prayer for future spiritual strength.
 Shouldn't we approach the holidays in the same way?